lepidus/dataversePlugin/README.md

 The Terms of Use can be defined for each languange configurated in your application.

+Important: The _API Token_ belongs to a Dataverse account.
+This account will appear as the Depositor of each dataset submited to Dataverse.

 After filling in the fields, just confirm the action by clicking `Save`.
 The plugin will only work after filling in these data.

+### Use
-For authors: A "Research Data" deposit dialog is shown in step 2 of the Submission proccess.
+A "Research Data" deposit dialog is shown in step 2 of the Submission proccess.

+Authors, moderators, editors or managers can also edit the dataset, before publication, on the Research Data tab of the submission.

 ## Running Tests